 This Initial Study has been prepared to identify and assess the anticipated environmental impacts of the proposed project.
 The document relies on a combination of a previous environmental document and site-specific studies to address in detail the effects or impacts associated with the proposed project.
-In particular, this Initial Study assesses the extent to which the impacts of the proposed project have already been addressed in the certified Final Environmental Impact Report for the Rocklin General Plan, as adopted by the Rocklin City Council on October 9, 2012 (the "General Plan EIR").
+In particular, this Initial Study assesses the extent to which the impacts of the proposed project have already been addressed in the certified Final Environmental Impact Report for the Rocklin General Plan, as adopted by the Rocklin City Council on October 9, 2012 (the "General Plan EIR"), and the Northwest Rocklin Annexation Area Final Environmental Impact Report certified and adopted by the Rocklin City Council on July 9, 2002.